michalroots/michalroots.github.io/_posts/2022-01-03-moonly video.md

 ---
 layout: post
-title: One Second a Day - Digital Journaling
+title: Moonly Video - Digital Journaling
 description: I keep recording at least one second every day and put it together in a video every Moon cycle.
 image:
 tags: [journal]